Poffix-github/FHPC_exam_project/exercise_1/report.md

 ### 2.6 Multiprocessing
 - not bundling together the sends and receives of the propagation for clarity

+### 2.7 Multithreading
+Since I choose a simple approach to the Game of Life all the heavy computation is inside for loops.
+Since each iteration carries out almost the same amount of computation (check neighbours, if the state has to be changed, change it), there is no need to dynamically assing the iterations to the threads, I can save on the overhead and assign statically.
+The computational differences between iterations

 ## 3. Results & Discussion
 for all tests:
 - commands of allocated resources